 I live at a beautiful property, 5 acres in rainforest in a peaceful valley far from the madding crowds but only 10 minutes from Uki (school, general store, cafes, markets, P.O., pub), 30 minutes from Murwillumbah and 2 hours to central Brisbane.
 45 minutes to Gold Coast International Airport.
 Friends and family call it "The Farm" even though it really isn't.

 My place is designed for minimal impact, to be as sustainable as possible.
-It is now water and energy independent.
+It is now water independent.
+Soon to be energy independent.

-The property is for friends and layabouts, boasting fruit trees, a chicken run and established vegetable gardens.
+The property is for friends and layabouts, boasting fruit trees and bush food.
 The resident wallabies provide endless entertainment.
 Platypus and echidna at the creek underscore the property's environmental credentials.
 The spring glow-worms light up the earth banks.
-In summer there are bioluminescent fungi in the cracks of the verandah.
+Bioluminescent fungi in summer.

 The three bed two bath house is energy efficient with a sprawling verandahs and an industrial-quality kitchen featuring an Aga wood burning stove and a La Germania 90cm gas oven/cooktop.
-A vacuum tube solar hot water system provides free hot water.
-The electric booster is only used after about three days of 6/8 or more cloud.
-There's a huge hothouse (with the best bath ever) built onto the back of the house that regulates its thermal mass.
+A solar hot water system provides free hot water.
+There's a huge greenhouse (with the best bath ever) built onto the back of the house that regulates its thermal mass.
 I'm part of a fantastic community in one of the most beautiful parts of the world.
-Because I've got a boat and a propensity to go sailing, the property is listed for rent on Airbnb.
-Arty real-estate type pics of the place are there.